uwacyber/cits1003/cits1003-project/overview.md

 ![Emu](../.gitbook/assets/Emu.jpg)

 The project has four topics: (1) Vulnerabilities, (2) Linux and Networking, (3) Cryptography, and (4) Forensics.
 Each topic has four questions (16 questions in total) with varying difficulties.
-An Easy question is worth 10 points, a Medium question is worth 15 points, and a Hard question is worth 25 points.
-There is only one Super Hard question, which is worth 15 points.
+An Easy question is worth 10 points, a Medium question is worth 15 points, and a Hard question is worth 30 points.
 There are 250 points in total, worth 25% of the unit grade.

 ## Report